 Of course, fixed indexed annuities are the best of both worlds.
 They offer the most flexibility of any annuity type, which is no doubt a benefit that fits many people’s needs.
 So if you want to tinker with the allocation of your money, perhaps the fixed indexed annuity is the way to go.

 Variable annuities offer the best return potential of any annuity type.
 That’s because they are completely centered around investing.
-In turn, they allow you to physically invest your money in a fund rather than have your assets index its performance.
+They allow you to physically invest your money in a fund rather than have your assets index its performance.
 This feature is also the downfall of the variable annuity, as it makes them extremely risky contracts.

 Fixed indexed annuities combine the low risk of a fixed annuity with the potential capped returns of a variable annuity.
 But the tradeoff for less risk is less growth.
 It should also be noted that these annuities are low-risk, not no risk.
 Additionally, since an insurance company backs your fixed indexed annuity, all guarantees depend on its financial outlook.